Honors Program

 After submitting the thesis draft, no later than March 15, students will receive feedback from committee members about required revisions; students will generally have two to four weeks to submit a final draft of the thesis.
 Be sure to set a clear date for submitting the final copy of your project to your committee.

 In early to mid-May, a 'thesis defense' will be held with all committee members.
 The defense is a conversation between the honors candidate and all committee members, providing the candidate with the opportunity formally to present research in oral form and to address the substantive concerns of the committee.
-In deciding on the specific level of Latin honors, the committee will consider a candidate's complete academic record, not merely the thesis.
+In deciding whether a student is awarded honors, the committee will consider a candidate's complete academic record, not merely the thesis.
 Accordingly, students should plan to bring a copy of their transcript to the thesis defense.

 Submit a final copy of your thesis to Undergraduate Coordinator Ayla Hodges by email at ayla.hodges@cornell.edu or to the office in 409 White Hall.